omkarcloud/google-maps-scraper/README.md

 - See a sample of the JSON output [here](https://drive.google.com/file/d/19745V8flLE3-m1xSRAB9msv89AiI82_Q/view?usp=sharing).
 - See a sample of the CSV output [here](https://drive.google.com/file/d/1zfEYV126u6cSTXEa0myKq84mDUVGYf3e/view?usp=drive_link).

-Also, The Scraper costs only $36!
+Also, the Scraper costs only $36!
 The simple payment process is as follows:

-Visit Sponsership Page [here](https://github.com/sponsors/omkarcloud?frequency=one-time) and pay $36 by selecting Google Maps Scraper Option.
+Visit the Sponsorship Page [here](https://github.com/sponsors/omkarcloud?frequency=one-time) and pay $36 by selecting the Google Maps Scraper option.

 ![Pay](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/pay.gif)

-After Payment, The Scraper will be delivered to your Github Email Instantly.
+After payment, the Scraper will be delivered to your Github email instantly.

 ![Mail](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/mail.png)

-## 👋 Book a Demo
+## 🤔 Book a Demo

-Not sure about the Google Maps Scraper?
-Book a Demo!
-We'll scrape your chosen places right in front of you, so you can be guaranteed of the quality of our Google Maps Scraper.
+Still unsure about the Google Maps Scraper?
+Why not book a demo!
+We'll scrape your selected places right in front of you, guaranteeing the quality of our Google Maps Scraper.

-Book a Demo using this [meeting link](https://www.omkar.cloud/l/meet-chetan/)
+This is a RISK-FREE way to see the scraper in action before purchasing.
+We encourage you to book a free demo with our experts using this [meeting link](https://www.omkar.cloud/l/meet-chetan/).

-## 🤔 Have Questions
+## 👋 Have Questions?

 Reach out to us at chetan@omkar.cloud, and you will receive a guaranteed response within 24 hours.

+## Dhanyawad 🙏
 ---